sjb720/pokemon-fusion-api-rs/README.md

 # Features

-- Pokemon caching for requested pokemon
+- Pokemon caching for requested pokemon.
+- Fusion logic built in!
+Just pass two IDs and get back the new Pokemon's.
+- Static file serving for fusion images.

 # Future Plans